Database, Tables, Views, and Indexes

 Example

-To remove an existing database named ocient:
+Remove an existing database named ocient.

 ALTER DATABASE RENAME renames an existing database.